ropensci-archive/rbhl/README.md

 Put your API in your .Rprofile file using e.g., `options(BioHerLibKey = "YOURBHLAPIKEY")`, and the functions within this package will be able to use your API key without you having to enter it every time you run a search.

-Biodiversity Heritage Library API documentation [here](http://www.biodiversitylibrary.org/api2/docs/docs.html)
+Biodiversity Heritage Library API documentation [here](http://www.biodiversitylibrary.org/api2/docs/docs.html).

+Biodiversity Heritage Library OpenURL documentation [here](http://www.biodiversitylibrary.org/openurlhelp.aspx).

 `rbhl` is part of the rOpenSci project, visit http://ropensci.org to learn more.